charlesbabbage1/analytical-engine/README.md

-This is the Analytical Engine.
+The Analytical Engine is a proposed computer.